Router Security | Surf SOHO Initial Configuration |

 The Surf SOHO includes two copies of its operating system (called firmware).
 A factory reset, resets both copies of the firmware.
 The versions of the two installed copies do not change, just their configuration.
 Each is reverted to a factory fresh state.

 New Surf SOHO owners can download the User Manual from Peplink at peplink.com/support/downloads/.
 There are different downloads for different hardware editions of the Surf SOHO.
 The first release is known as HW1 (hardware version 1).
 The second release is known as HW2 and the third release of the hardware is referred to as MK3.
-If you are dealing with an older, first generation model, note that it can only run firmware version 6.
-The two later hardware versions can run both versions 7 and 8 of the firmware.
+If you are dealing with an older, first generation model, note that it can only run firmware version 6 and as of 2024, I would not consider it a reasonable option.
+The two later hardware versions can run version 8 of the firmware, which ended at 8.3.
+No reason to use anything other than version 8.3.

 STRATEGY: As I describe on the new router page, I think it is best to make some initial configuration changes to any new router while the new router is off-line (not connected to the Internet).
 Also, the first few times any new router goes online, it is safer for it to be sitting behind an existing router.
 To do this, connect an Ethernet cable from the WAN port of the new router to a LAN port of the existing router.